 We thought it was time to offer — within a basic short course — information about how newer technologies are influencing mineral processing.
 As a result, this course will provide an introduction suitable for those just entering the world of mineral processing, as well as a look to the future as driven by contemporary innovation.
 It will provide engineers, scientists, technical sales teams, government agencies personnel, and others working in the field directly or in supporting roles, an overview of important particulate separation unit operations.
 The course is also suitable for recyclers since particulate separation is fundamental to most recycling processes.

-The course will emphasize the unit operations utilized in industry and their application to operations.
-Topics covered will include:
+The course will emphasize the unit operations used in industry and their application to operations as follows:

-- Separations based on particle size, density, floatability, magnetic susceptibility, conductivity
+- Particulate separation based on particle size, floatability, specific gravity, magnetic susceptibility, conductivity, and other mineral traits

-Colorado School of Mines will award 2.0 Continuing Education Units (CEUs) upon completion of this course.
+Colorado School of Mines will award 2.0 Continuing Education Credits (CEUs) to participants who complete this course.

-The course will be taught on the campus of the Colorado School of Mines in Golden (near Denver), Colorado USA.
+The course will be taught on the campus of Colorado School of Mines in Golden, Colorado USA.
 Learn more...